FOXTetsuo/FOXTetsuo/README.md

 - A website with cool rotating / flotating leaves (Christmas holidays after semester 3)
 - Filled in this readme

-If you want to contact me about any of these projects, good luck.
+If you want to contact me about any of these projects, feel free to send me a handwritten letter by pigeon mail.
 <!--
 **FOXTetsuo/FOXTetsuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.